Aquascaping: Contests

+The International Aquatic Plant Layout Contest (IAPLC), run by Aqua Design Amano (ADA), is the largest aquascaping competition, with 1450 online entries in 2024.
+Winners of the IAPLC include Josh Sim (2017, 2019), Takayuki Fukada (2015, 2016), and Luis Carlos Galarraga (2024).

 There are also smaller contests conducted by Acuavida in Spain, by the Greek Aquarist's Board, and by the French association Aquagora.

 Public aquariums

 Large public aquariums sometimes use aquascaping as part of their displays.
 As early as the 1920s, the New York Aquarium included a moray eel display tank that was decorated with calcareous tufa rock, arranged to resemble a coral reef, and supporting some stony corals and sea fans.
 Because they typically present wildlife from a particular habitat, modern day displays are often created to be biologically accurate biotopes.

-The largest aquascape of the Japanese nature aquarium style in a public aquarium is situated in the Oceanário de Lisboa, Lisbon, Portugal.
-The temporary exhibit is called "Forests Underwater by Takashi Amano".
+The largest aquascape of the Japanese nature aquarium style in a public aquarium was situated in the Lisbon Oceanarium in Portugal.
+The exhibit is called "Forests Underwater by Takashi Amano".
+It was initially intended to be temporary, but has now become a permanent exhibition at the Lisbon Oceanarium, residing there for over 9 years as of 2024.